 After doing these things you should feel much more confident in yourself about going to the gym for the first time.

-Your fear is all in your head, and you can fight it by following these tips.
+Your fear is all in your head, and you can overcome it!

 Again, don’t worry about what anyone else is doing while you’re there.